Sm00thieDuc/Sm00thieDuc/README.md

 - 👋 Hi, I’m @Sm00thieDuc
 - 👀 I’m interested in electrical engineering, prototyping, Agile Frameworks and learning new topics in Tech.
-- 🌱 I’m currently learning C++ and CSS.
+- 🌱 I’m currently learning Matlab, C++, Java and CSS.
 - 💞️ I’m looking to collaborate on beginner friendly projects.
 - 📫 How to reach me ...
 PN me here.